fightingentropy/entropy/src/app/posts/game-theory.md

+---
+title: "Game Theory: Your Strategic Playbook for Everyday Life"
+date: "2024-12-15"
+---

 # Game Theory: Your Strategic Playbook for Everyday Life

 > "The hardest part of any game is figuring out what the other player thinks **you** will do next."